gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 Excerpt: Understand the components of the localization pipeline: from image to lane pose estimation.

-The goal of this exercise is to familiarize us with the pipeline that extract lane localization from the image stream.
+The goal of this material is to familiarize us with the pipeline that extract lane localization from the image stream.
 This is the base of the lane following demo.

 ## Overview of the pipeline